-The eligible population for the numerator is the number of children, ages 3 through 17 years, with a BMI \geq 85th percentile, who had (1) documentation of systolic blood pressure percentile (2) documentation of diastolic blood pressure percentile, (3) classification of blood pressure as normal or abnormal, and (4) met all three criteria, even if each occurred during a separate outpatient care visit during the measurement year (January 1-December 31).
+The eligible population for the numerator is the number of children ages 2 through 17 years who had documentation of BMI percentile and documentation of weight classification at an outpatient care visit during the measurement year (January 1 - December 31).
+Two individual numerators are calculated.